Skip to main content

 Whilst the PM has pledged to scrap policies that would force landlords to upgrade the energy efficiency of homes to an EPC rating of C or higher by 2025, having an EPC rating of E or higher is still a legal requirement for landlords to be able to sell/ re-let a property.
 Check out our EPC service here.

 Despite the 5-year delay on the ban on the selling of diesel and petrol cars, the transition to electric cars is still inevitable.
-We offer a fully managed, competitively priced EV charger installation service for businesses and homes to help ease this transition.
+We offer a fully managed, fully funded EV charger installation for businesses to help ease this transition.
 Click here to find out more.

 We also offer a range of other services which can help landlords and tenants alike.
 View our full range of services here.